 The DLCC is committed to positioning Democrats for success in the post-2020 redistricting process.
-This project executes a multi-cycle strategy through state-specific plans to win state legislative majorities in targeted chambers.
 Through data-driven analysis and careful planning, the DLCC is strengthening Democrats’ capacity to prevent Republican gerrymanders across the country for the decade to come.

 In 2012, Democratic congressional candidates won nearly a million and a half more votes than Republicans, yet Republicans won more seats in the U.S. House.